prprprus/viola/README.md

 [中文](https://github.com/prprprus/viola/blob/master/README_CN.md)

 viola is a WSGI server.
 Lightweight and efficient and has no dependencies other than the Python Standard Library.
 Usually used with Nginx.
+I build [blog](http://hentaiuih.us/) with viola, handle static resource by Nginx and dynamic content with viola.
+You can also do this or using viola as a reference for learn networking programming.

 Table of content: